CBSE Class 12 Biology Molecular Basis of Inheritance MCQs Set A

-Refer to CBSE Class 12 Biology Molecular Basis of Inheritance MCQs provided below.
-CBSE Class 12 Biology MCQs with answers available in Pdf for free download.
-The MCQ Questions for Class 12 Biology with answers have been prepared as per the latest syllabus, CBSE books and examination pattern suggested in Class 12 by CBSE, NCERT and KVS.
-Multiple Choice Questions for Chapter 6 Molecular Basis of Inheritance are an important part of exams for Class 12 Biology and if practiced properly can help you to get higher marks.
+Refer to CBSE Class 12 Biology Molecular Basis of Inheritance MCQs Set A provided below available for download in Pdf.
+The MCQ Questions for Class 12 Biology with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
+Chapter 5 Molecular Basis of Inheritance Class 12 MCQ are an important part of exams for Class 12 Biology and if practiced properly can help you to improve your understanding and get higher marks.
 Refer to more Chapter-wise MCQs for CBSE Class 12 Biology and also download more latest study material for all subjects

-Class 12 Biology students should refer to the following multiple-choice questions with answers for Chapter 6 Molecular Basis of Inheritance in Class 12.
-These MCQ questions with answers for Class 12 Biology will come in exams and help you to score good marks
+Class 12 Biology students should refer to the following multiple-choice questions with answers for Chapter 5 Molecular Basis of Inheritance in Class 12.

 Question: The two strands of DNA are held together by